 Our residence staff seeks to meet the needs of a diverse group of residents.
 Students attending Bryn Athyn College cover a wide range of ages and are from countries all over the world.
 We hope each resident will embrace the opportunities and excitement that come from getting to know people from different backgrounds and cultures, yet who share common values.

-Residence life is often a lot of fun, is not always easy, and is always educational.
 Being a member of a community affords each resident a variety of opportunities and responsibilities.
-We hope each resident experiences a year of positive challenge, personal growth, excitement and opportunity to form long-lasting friendships.
+We hope the experience will be both exciting and challenging, while giving residents the opportunity to form long-lasting friendships.

 Fifteen percent of our students come from countries outside the United States, adding rich diversity to our community and expanding our global awareness.
 Our staff is committed to being available and supportive of your needs.
 Above all, our residence life is guided by policies that emphasize the importance of acting in ways that show respect and charity for others and promote safety and security for the entire community.